Armed police block off roads in Māngere Bridge after reports of gunshots; 3 other firearms incidents reported

 One witness posted on Facebook: "About 12 police cars and officers with guns swarming all over Church Rd by Woodward Ave.
 All took off as I drove through, headed down towards the esplanade."

-Another posted: "There is currently a huge presence of police in the bridge, visibly armed."
+Another posted: "There is currently a huge presence of police in the Bridge, visibly armed."

+A spate of firearm incidents have occurred in Auckland in recent weeks, many of which are gang-related.

 Favona gunshots